orbeon/orbeon-forms-doc/XForms-~-XBL-~-Event-Handling.md

 XBL promotes a strong encapsulation of data and behavior.
 In particular events which target elements within the component typically are invisible to the component user:

-- Events flow along XBL scopes.
+- Events flow along XBL scopes:
+    - An event flowing *inside* the component is not visible from outside the component.
+    - An event flowing *outside* the component, including within content copied with `xbl:content` is not visible from inside the component.
 - For special use cases like `fr:error-summary`, _[phantom handlers][3]_ are introduced.
 - `DOMFocusIn` and `DOMFocusOut` follow the behavior outlined in [XForms - Focus][4].